Likitha824/OpenFHE_House_Price_Prediction_Linear_regression_model/README.md

 # Privacy-Preserving Linear Regression using OpenFHE

+## Objective

 This project implements **linear regression inference under Fully Homomorphic Encryption (FHE)** using the **OpenFHE** library.
-It enables a client to obtain predictions from a server-side regression model **without revealing the input data**, while keeping the model weights in plaintext.

----
-## Objective

-The objective of this project is to demonstrate **secure machine learning inference** using Fully Homomorphic Encryption.

 Specifically:
 - The **regression model is trained in plaintext**
 - **Model weights remain plaintext**
 - **Inputs and outputs are encrypted ciphertexts**
 - The server never sees the user’s raw data This enables **privacy-preserving inference**, a key requirement in sensitive domains such as healthcare, finance, and security.

+It enables a client to obtain predictions from a server-side regression model **without revealing the input data**, while keeping the model weights in plaintext.

 ---

 ## Overview